Cerebellum-Network/docs.cere.network/ddc/integration/web-sdk.md

 You can find your APP_ID on the RXB Dashboard

-User ID is what should be set for each of your users and be unchangeable.
+User ID is what should be set for each of your users and should be unchangeable.

 ```javascript